Facts about the magi in the Bible that will intrigue you to learn more about the Christmas story in the scripture.

 I recently wrote a post about the gifts of the Magi that can be read here: Gold, Frankincense and Myrrh – Understanding The Wise Men’s gifts

-Since I wrote that post I thought it would also be neat to write on the topic of the wise men.
-We look at “3” unusual facts that you may have never seen or heard of about the magi
+Since I wrote that post, I thought it would also be neat to write on the topic of the wise men.
+We look at “11” unusual facts that you may have never seen or heard of about the magi

-But before we start I do want to clarify that the topic of the wise men is still a mystery.
-There a few books out there on the topic but a lot of them don’t have secure sources.
+But before we start, I do want to clarify that the topic of the wise men is still a mystery.
+There are a few books out there on the topic, but a lot of them don’t have secure sources.
 For example, The Revelation of the Magi is a pseudepigraphical apocryphal book claiming to have been written by the Magi in the Bible.

 I want to steer away from anything that doesn’t have a solid source or that can be tied to Gnosticism.
 So, we will look carefully through the scriptural story of the magi and what Bible dictionaries and commentaries have to say on the topic.